 Prerequisite: HDS 1.

-This course covers topics in social development research.
-Content will address general principles such as the mutual influences of caregivers and children upon each other and the interplay of person and context.
-Discussion areas will include attachment, parenting styles, gender differences, aggression, social cognition, social components of achievement motivation, and development of conscience.
+This course covers topics in development of social cognition across the life span.
+Grounded in current research and theoretical models, content addresses general principles such as the mutual influences of caregivers and children upon each other and the interplay of person and context.
+Discussion areas include attachment, aggression, identity development, social cognition, social components of achievement motivation, and development of conscience.

 Prerequisite: HDS 1 or PSYC 1.